 During the middle of March 1944, two Australians were executed: Graeme McDonald pilot of Vengeance A27-276 and another RAAF aviator (identity unknown).
 Possibly, the date of this execution was March 31, 1944.

 Finally, during the middle of April 1944 2nd Lt.
 Milton MacDonald pilot P-38J 42-104355 was executed.

-The Australian Army occupied Amron during late April 1944.
-When Japanese prisoners were asked about Allied prisoners, the Japanese stated they died during late August 1943 when the area "received a direct bomb hit...
+During late April 1944, the Australian Army occupied Amron .
+When Japanese prisoners were asked about Allied prisoners, the Japanese stated they died in late August 1943 when the area "received a direct bomb hit...
 [American] fliers... were killed and also the mission horse which was grazing nearby."
 This was a lie to cover up the executions.

-During 1948, US Army AGRS visited this area and with the help of New Guinea natives located the burial sites of the Allied aviators and exhumed a mass grave and individual graves.
+During 1948, American Graves Registration Service (AGRS) visited this area and with the help of New Guinea natives located the burial sites of the Allied aviators and exhumed a mass grave and individual graves.
 During 1952, the recovered remains were later identified as Gullette, Mahan, and Lamb of B-25D 41-30522.